-And did we mention it's also vegetarian?!
+And did we mention that the non-spicy chili is also vegetarian?!
 Truly the best weeknight, cozy family meal!
 My whole family loved the chili, even the picky eaters!
 Note: If you love vegetarian chilis or soup, be sure to check our nutrient-dense Mediterranean Chickpea Soup and our Italian Vegetable White Bean Soup.

 As far as chilis go, we know there are a lot of recipes out there!
 But this one stands apart for so many reasons: